Arkuradev/JS2-semester-project/README.md

   - Added a shadow effect around cards when hovered.
   - All these changes are applied to cards in index.html (latest) and allListings.html.

+- Updated Skeleton for card listings to look similar to the new card size.
+- Updated Skeleton for user profile and manage profile.

 - Made theme toggle button a global accessible button instead of inside manage profile.

 ## 📸 Screenshots